 Deepanway Ghosal is currently a Ph.D. student at the DeCLaRe Lab in Singapore University of Technology and Design advised by Dr. Soujanya Poria.
 His research interest is in the areas of graph neural networks and commonsense reasoning for natural language processing.

 Hui Chen is currently a Ph.D. student advised by Dr. Soujanya Poria at the DeCLaRe Lab in Singapore University of Technology and Design since January 2019.
+Before that, she obtained her B.Eng degree in Computer Science and Technology from Zhejiang University, China.
 Her research interests include natural language processing and multimodal analysis.

 Rishabh Bhardwaj is a first-year Ph.D. student at the DeCLaRe Lab, SUTD.
 Before joining the DeCLaRe Lab, he was a researcher in School of Computing at National University of Singapore.
 His noticeable research experiences include research summer at University of Alberta, Canada via Mitacs Scholarship and CEERI Pilani, an Indian institute dedicated to research.